Watercooler banter and hallway high-fives are being replaced with Slack standups and applauding hands emojis.

 1. CRM (Ex: Salesforce, Hubspot): Your customer relationship management platform.

 2. Slack: Internal team communication

 4. Zoom, Google Meet: Video conferencing (internal and external)

 5. Superhuman (hey, that's us!)
 Keep email management fast and efficient for teams.

-- Eliminate silos and align your sales tools: Ensure all team members use the same tools to promote visibility and cohesion.
-Ideally, your tools will communicate with each other.
-For example, if you're using Slack, ensure it integrates with your CRM so each tool can share data back and forth and contribute to a seamless experience for team members.
+- Eliminate silos and consolidate your tools: Ensure all team members use the same sales tools to promote visibility and cohesion.
+Ideally, your tools should communicate with each other.
+For example, if you use Slack, ensure it integrates with your CRM (of choice) to provide a seamless experience for team members.
 The goal is to prevent silos, or people working individually without 100% visibility.

 2. Establish clear and effective communication channels